xreef/PCF8574_library/README.md

 </div>

 #

-#
-#
-#
-#
-#
+# PCF8574 PCF8574AP digital input and output expander with i2c bus.

-### Additional information and documentation on my site: [pcf8574 Article](https://www.mischianti.org/2019/01/02/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/).
+#### Complete documentation on my site: [pcf8574 Article](https://www.mischianti.org/2019/01/02/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/).

-### If you need more pins [here](https://www.mischianti.org/2019/07/22/pcf8575-i2c-16-bit-digital-i-o-expander/) you can find the pcf8575 16bit version of the IC.
+#### If you need more pins [here](https://www.mischianti.org/2019/07/22/pcf8575-i2c-16-bit-digital-i-o-expander/) you can find the pcf8575 16bit version of the IC.

-### Version 2.2

-Library to use I2C analog IC with arduino and esp8266.
-Can read and write digital value with only 2 wires (perfect for ESP-01).

-Tutorial:

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder PCF8574.
-Check that the PCF8574 folder contains `PCF8574\\.cpp` and `PCF8574.h`.
-Place the DHT library folder your `<arduinosketchfolder>/libraries/` folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.

 ## Changelog
+ - 08/02/2023: v2.3.5 Fix STM32 support and add support for Raspberry Pi Pico and other rp2040 boards
-10/08/2022: v2.3.4 Add support for custom SERCOM interface of Arduino SAMD devices.
+ - 10/08/2022: v2.3.4 Add support for custom SERCOM interface of Arduino SAMD devices.
 Force SDA SCL to use GPIO numeration for STM32 bug (https://www.mischianti.org/forums/topic/compatible-with-stm32duino/).
-28/07/2022: v2.3.3 Force SDA SCL to use GPIO numeration (https://www.mischianti.org/forums/topic/cannot-set-sda-clk-on-esp8266/).
+ - 28/07/2022: v2.3.3 Force SDA SCL to use GPIO numeration (https://www.mischianti.org/forums/topic/cannot-set-sda-clk-on-esp8266/).
-28/07/2022: v2.3.2 Fix the SDA SCL type #58 and add basic support for SAMD device.
+ - 28/07/2022: v2.3.2 Fix the SDA SCL type #58 and add basic support for SAMD device.
-26/04/2022: v2.3.1 Fix example for esp32 and double begin issue #56.
+ - 26/04/2022: v2.3.1 Fix example for esp32 and double begin issue #56.
-06/04/2022: v2.3.0 Fix package size
+ - 06/04/2022: v2.3.0 Fix package size
-30/12/2021: v2.2.4 Minor fix and remove deprecated declaration 23/11/2020: v2.2.2 Add multiple implementation for encoder management (you can enable by uncomment relative define)
+ - 30/12/2021: v2.2.4 Minor fix and remove deprecated declaration
+ - 23/11/2020: v2.2.2 Add multiple implementation for encoder management (you can enable by uncomment relative define)

-# Reef complete PCF8574 PCF8574AP digital input and output expander with i2c bus.
 I try to simplify the use of this IC, with a minimal set of operations.

+Tested with esp8266, esp32, Arduino, Arduino SAMD (Nano 33 IoT, MKR etc.), STM32 and rp2040 (Raspberry Pi Pico and similar)

 PCF8574P address map 0x20-0x27
 PCF8574AP address map 0x38-0x3f